b1g-b33f/b1g-b33f.github.io/_posts/2025-01-18-Web App Beginner Guide.md

 ## Foundational

 ### Learn the basics for free (This is for ground zero, no IT experience)
-- TCM free tier Help Desk, Soft skills, Programming, Linux Basics https://tcm-sec.com/free-tier-launch/
+- TCM free tier Help Desk, Soft skills, Programming, Linux Basics [TCM FREE Tier](https://tcm-sec.com/free-tier-launch/)
 - Basics of hardware/operating systems (A+), networking (Network+), and cybersecurity (Security+).
-Take the certs if you want but the learning is all free here https://www.youtube.com/professormesser
+Take the certs if you want but the learning is all free here [Professor Messer](https://www.youtube.com/professormesser)

 ### Beyond IT basics